smlbansal/Visual-Navigation-Release/README.md

 ```

 ### Download and unzip the necessary data from Google Drive (~3.7 GB).
+To run our code you will need to download data from google drive which includes textured meshes for simulating buildings from the Stanford Building Parser Dataset, checkpoints from our pretrained models, and data needed for testing agents on a set of navigational problems in previously unseen (at training time) simulated buildings from the Stanford Building Parser Dataset.
 ```
 # To download the data via the command line run the following
 pip install gdown